CypherTroopers/cypher/README.md

 You will also need to install several required tools.
 For Windows, Mac, and Linux setup steps, please refer to:
 ***.github/workflows/build-binaries.yml***
+EVM Prague and Osaka pipelines are partially prepared.

+## If you upgrade them, please add the required files to the params directory.
+Refer to ***params/modern_config.go***and***params/config.go***
+If the added files still contain PoS-related settings, please comment out the PoS-related code.

 ## Setup Linux/Windows/mac